unchainlife/cheeseshop-js/docs/user-stories/readme.md

 The following is a set of User Stories to define the Domain for the Cheese Shop

+The Basic Premise is that we have a business which operates a number of Cheese Shops.
+The company makes it's own and buys cheese, which it distributes between it's Stores,  they are sold to the public.
+They already have a Retail EPOS System and public website, which they do not want to change, but they would like better control over the stock.

+Their EPOS system is a good value system, and the firm behind it have said they can do some limited integrations, if needed.

+The company website was written in PHP by the boss's son.
+It's very simple, but serviceable.
+He's more interested in the creative website and adding this to his resume, but is keen to put live stock information up.

 ## Roles

 1. Company - A top level role used to set the overall goal, and group all employees